RyanGawryluk/BIOL362/Introduction to Linux command line.md

 **Note that in this today's lab, we are only introducing the 'command line' and some bioinformatic tools and will not be focusing on sequence data that we generated.
 This section on basic directory structure and commands may be very familiar to students with previous bioinformatics experience and can be skipped if you feel that it is familiar.**

 **We will be exploring a 'toy' dataset, made available by Qiagen, that contains multiple hypervariable regions within one dataset.
-The only data directly related to our project that we will inspect today are the results of FastQC.**
+No data directly related to our project will be inspected today.**

 ## Laboratory Exercise 9.1: Dataset quality metrics